Details:

 ③ Artist:

-Tharp’s work is held in numerous public collections including the Whitney Museum of American Art in New York City; Albright-Knox Art Gallery in Buffalo, New York; Cleveland Museum of Art in Cleveland, Ohio; Portland Art Museum in Portland, Oregon; Herbert F. Johnson Museum of Art at Cornell University in Ithaca, NY; and Reed College in Portland, Oregon.
+Tharp’s art resides in numerous public collections, including the Whitney Museum of American Art in New York, NY; Albright-Knox Art Gallery in Buffalo, NY; Cleveland Museum of Art in Cleveland, OH; Portland Art Museum in Portland, OR; Herbert F. Johnson Museum of Art at Cornell University in Ithaca, NY; and Museum of Contemporary Art San Diego in San Diego, CA.